arunpalanivel2377/arunpalanivel2377/README.md

 ### 🐍 Python
 - Completing a 30-day Python challenge to master syntax and problem-solving
-- Building small AI/ML tools using Flask
+- Building AI/ML tools using Flask

 ### 🔢 Mathematics for ML
 - Completed 5 chapters of MIT 18.06 Linear Algebra